Awa-odori (The Awa Dance Festival)

 Songs and Music

-The dancers are fools, the watchers are fools, both are fools, so why not dance?
+The dancers are fools, the watchers are fools; both are fools, so why not dance?

 The song is also accompanied by calls and responses (hayashi kotoba): "Ayattosa, Ayattosa", "Hayattya yattya", "Erai yattya, erai yattya" and "Yoi, yoi, yoi, yoi, yoi".
-These phrases may have no specific meaning, but they energise the dancers and set the rhythm of the procession.
+These words may have no specific meaning, but they energise the dancers and set the rhythm of the procession.